addyosmani/backbone-fundamentals/README.md

 In this section we are going to cover the context into which a framework like Backbone.js fits.
 Let's begin our journey into understanding Backbone better with a look at code architecture.

-###<a name="mvc-mvp">Understanding MVC And MVP (For JavaScript Developers)</a>
+###<a name="mvc-mvp">MVC, MVP & Backbone.js - Understanding Where It Fits</a>

 Before exploring any JavaScript frameworks that assist in structuring applications, it can be useful to gain a basic understanding of architectural design patterns.
 Design patterns are proven solutions to common development problems and can suggest structural approaches to help guide developers in adding some organization to their applications.

 Patterns are useful because they're a set of practices that build upon the collective experience of skilled developers who have repeatedly solved similar problems.
 Although developers 10 or 20 years ago may not have been using the same programming languages when implementing patterns in their projects, there are many lessons we can learn from their efforts.

 In this section, we're going to review two popular patterns - MVC and MVP.
-We'll be exploring in greater detail how Backbone.js implements these patterns later in this book.
+We'll be exploring in greater detail how Backbone.js implements these patterns shortly to better appreciate where it fits in.

 ##MVC